The Definitive Guide To Testosterone Boosting Supplements

 Here are a few awesome supplements that have been shown in research to do many of these exact things:

 - Ashwagandha (KSM-66 Ashwaghanda in particular) Has been shown to be very effective at reducing cortisol and estrogen levels while increasing testosterone levels and sperm health parameters.

 - Phosphatidylserine has been shown to be very effective at reducing cortisol levels, while increasing cognitive function and may even have a slight effect on boosting testosterone levels.

 - Coleus Forskohlii

-- Coleus Forskohlii shown to increase Testosterone production and may help to increase fat loss & muscle gain.
+- Coleus Forskohlii has been shown to boost Testosterone production and may help to increase fat loss & muscle gain.